EastCoastProduct/super-admin-skeleton/README.md

 Output folder in our case is *dist* folder.
 In this case, we won't have that folder locally created, it will be held inside memory and hot reloaded on every change.

 Plugins section contains optimization plugin along with hot module replacement plugin needed for hot reloading feature.
 We also define HTML Webpack plugin which creates *index.html* file automatically based out of template file held in *src/index.tpl.html*.
 This is helpful for us to automatically add bundled script at the end of the body tag and allows us to hash those files like we do in production mode.
-The last plugin we use defines 3 global variables, 2 of which we use in our app as constants and one that notifies React and other modules that we are running this bundle in development mode.
+The last plugin we use defines 2 global variables, one of which we use in our app as constants and one that notifies React and other modules that we are running this bundle in development mode.
 This enables PropTypes validation, hot reloading and some other features that are not needed in production mode.

 List of loaders manipulates certain file types and does specific alterations on them.
 Most important ones are Babel and Eslint loader run on top of all our JS files that are included in a project.
 Babel transpiles our ES6 code into ES5 and enables it to work for older browsers that don't fully support ES6 features.
-Eslint checks out syntax and errors out defined by *.eslintrc* configuration file.
-All other loaders are currently used just to load our Font Awesome library and embed it in a project through JS.
-This way we save one HTTP request prefetching fonts from the server.
+Eslint checks out syntax and errors out defined by the *.eslintrc* configuration file.
+All other loaders are currently used to load our Font Awesome library and embed it in a project through JS and to add our base styles and normalize.css into head tag dynamically.
+This way we save HTTP requests prefetching fonts and styles from the server.

+PostCss and node rules at the end are just there to allow prefixing of our default styles and fix PostCss issues with fs.

 ### webpack.prod.config.js
 Production configuration is similar to development one.
 The difference is that our output file is going to be hashed so we can prevent file caching in production mode.
 Source maps are also different from development mode which is defined by *devtool* property.

 There're few more plugins in production mode as we want to enable chunking of common files from other project files, lose the duplicate code, minimize our code and allow aggressive merging policy to get more optimized and minified file that we wouldn't in the case of development mode.
 In this case, one of our global variables we send is notifying React and other modules that we're running code in production mode so we can get rid of hot reloading and any other unnecessary checking and validation that we use in development mode.

+Loaders are doing a similar job as in development mode.
+Some of the differences are that we don't use linting loader and we are minimizing default styles and adding them to the same style tag.

+PostCss and node rules at the end are just there to allow prefixing of our default styles and fix PostCss issues with fs.

 ### .babelrc
 This file holds configuration for Babel loader.
 We have presets defined to allow us to use modern ES6 syntax along with basic React best practices.
 As a last configuration point, we are defining React hot module replacement preset in case of development mode.